You’ve got the freedom to learn what you want | Courses from ₹2499, check out

 How Do Growth and Value Investing Overlap?

-Both Value investing vs Growth Investing have their own devoted followers, but there are multiple aspects where they overlap.
-Depending on your criteria, you will see stocks that are included in both.
+Value and growth investing have their devoted followers, but multiple aspects overlap.
+Depending on your criteria, you will see stocks included in both.
 How is this possible?
+Nothing is set in stone.

-Realistically, nothing is set in stone.
-For example, a stock can evolve in its lifetime from value to growth, or vice versa.
-It is also important to know that investors in the value vs growth debate have the same goals, but they are just going about in different ways.
+For example, a stock can evolve in its lifetime from value to growth or vice versa.
+It is also essential to know that investors in the value vs. growth debate have the same goals but approach them differently.

-Value investors generally look at those companies that already have their brand value, but the stock prices are lower than normal.
 On the other hand, growth investors look for companies with better future options and hope that the stock price will increase.
-Both investors are looking at the same destination, a higher return, but are choosing different paths to get there.
+Both investors are looking at the same destination, a higher return, but they are choosing different paths to get there.

 [ Check out How Does Stock Market Work? ]